shahdivax/Random_Docs/multi-node-axolotl.md

 .
 ```
 ## accelerate Config
 - example of 2 nodes, both node has 4xV100, below are the inputs I gave while config. accelerate (in sequence) of node one :
+- do ``accelerate config`` and fill inputs as below
 > This machine <br>
 > multi_gpu <br>
 > 2 <br>